-One of the most important tools you need to start live streaming is a video streaming solution of course, also called online video platform.
+One of the most important tools you need to start live streaming is a video streaming solution, of course, also called an online video platform.
 These “OVPs” offer cloud-based services for enterprises and professional broadcasters.
 Services generally include live streaming, video hosting, and the delivery and management tools to help you integrate video into your own environment very easily.

-Here at DaCast, we offer a professional-grade, cost-competitive video streaming platform for Enterprises and SMB.
-Features of the DaCast platform include:
+Here at Dacast, we offer a professional-grade, cost-competitive video streaming platform for Enterprises and SMB.
+Features of the Dacast platform include:

 - HTML5 all device video player